-External income of the Group for the three-month periods ended March 31, 2023 and 2022 is derived from the business of discovery, development and commercialization of pharmaceutical products.
+External income of the Group for the three-month and six-month periods ended June 30, 2023 and 2022 is derived from the business of discovery, development and commercialization of pharmaceutical products.
 Income was earned from rendering of research services to a pharmaceutical company.